-Our global project teams have established a scalable, fully integrated, vertical approach to constructing and developing utility-scale photovoltaic power plants in a sustainable way.
-Our industry experienced power plant development and project finance teams evaluate sites for solar developments; obtain land rights through purchase and lease options; conduct environmental and grid transmission studies; and obtain building, construction and grid-interconnection permits, licenses, and regulatory approvals.
+Our global project teams have established a scalable, fully-integrated, vertical approach to constructing and developing utility-scale photovoltaic power plants in a sustainable way.
+Our industry-experienced power plant development and project finance teams evaluate sites for solar developments, obtain land rights through purchase and lease options, conduct environmental and grid transmission studies, and obtain building, construction and grid-interconnection permits, licenses, and regulatory approvals.

-We enter into turnkey EPC agreements with customers under which we design, engineer, construct, commission, and deliver functioning rooftop- and groundmounted solar power systems.
+We enter into turnkey EPC agreements with customers under which we design, engineer, construct, commission, and deliver functioning rooftop- and ground-mounted solar power systems.
 This includes the development, execution, and sale of solar power plants, which generally include the sale or lease of related real estate.
-Under such development projects, the plants and project development rights, initially owned by us, are later sold to third parties.
+In connection with such development projects, the plants and project development rights, initially owned by us, are later sold to third parties.
 In the United States, commercial and electric utility customers typically choose to purchase solar electricity under a PPA with an investor or financing company that buys the system from us.
 In other areas, such as the Middle East, Africa, and South America, projects are typically purchased by an investor or financing company and operated as central-station solar power plants.

-Sales Channels and Financing
+Project Development and Financing

-Our power plant business refers to sales of our large-scale solar products and systems, including power plant project development and project sales, EPC services for power plant construction, power plant O&M services and component sales for power plants developed by third parties, sometimes on a multi-year, firm commitment basis.
+Our project development business refers to sales of our large-scale solar systems, including power plant project development and project sales, EPC services for power plant construction, and power plant O&M services.
 Our utility-scale solar power systems are typically purchased by an investor or financing company and operated as central-station solar power plants.
-We also sell utility-scale solar power plants to 8point3 Energy Partners.

-We are able to utilize various means to finance our utility-scale power plant development and construction projects, which include arranging tax equity financing structures, utilizing non-recourse project debt facilities, and executing our HoldCo strategy in conjunction with project sales to 8point3 Energy Partners.
+We are able to utilize various means to finance our utility-scale power plant development and construction projects, which include arranging tax equity financing structures, utilizing non-recourse project debt facilities in conjunction with project sales to 8point3 Energy Partners.
+For additional information on our current plan to divest our interest in 8point3 Energy Partners, see "Item 8.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 10.
+Equity Method Investments" and "-Note 18.
+Subsequent Events."